-Standard sirens are compact binaries that emit gravitational and electromagnetic (EM) radiation simultaneously, allowing for measurement of the universe's expansion rate~\citep{Schutz1986}.
-Redshift of the host galaxy of a standard siren from EM information enables the determination of its recessional velocity $v$.
-Whereas the proper distance $D$ is measured based on the gravitational wave signal.
-The Hubble constant, which quantifies the universe's expansion at the present time, is
+Standard sirens are compact binaries that emit GW and EM radiation simultaneously, allowing for measurement of the Universe's expansion rate~\citep{Schutz1986}.
+The redshift of the host galaxy of a standard siren from EM information enables the determination of its recessional velocity $v$, whereas the proper distance $D$ is measured based on the GW signal.
+The Hubble–Lemaître constant, which quantifies the Universe's expansion at the present time, is